 Danny Ghitis (b.
 1982) is a Brooklyn-based editorial and commercial photographer whose personal projects revolve around the relationship between memory and identity.
 The son of Jewish South American immigrants, he moved around a lot as a child, which helped him to develop a lifelong interest in documenting the lives of strangers and culturally ambiguous communities.
 With his work he attempts to pose questions, rather than answers, to challenge expectations and encourage introspection.
 He is a frequent contributor to The New York Times, and tends to spend all his money on traveling and chocolate.
 When he’s not taking pictures he enjoys rock climbing and playing Dungeons and Dragons with his nerdy friends.

-Clients include Adweek, AFAR, Alexis Bittar, Baked by Melissa, Bon Appetit, Billboard, Bloomberg Businessweek, BUST, Caltech Chicago Tribune Magazine, Chobani, Chronicle of Higher Education, CNN, CNN Courageous, Global Strategy Group, Morgan Stanley, Harvard Alumni Bulletin, Maclean’s, The New York Times, Newsday, Northwell Health, Rolling Stone, Science Magazine, Stern, and TIME.
+Clients include Adweek, AFAR, Alexis Bittar, Baked by Melissa, Bon Appetit, Billboard, Bloomberg Businessweek, BUST, Caltech Chicago Tribune Magazine, Chobani, Chronicle of Higher Education, CNN, CNN Courageous, Global Strategy Group, Morgan Stanley, Harvard Alumni Bulletin, Maclean’s, The New York Times, Northwell Health, NY Fashion Gallery, Outside Magazine, Rolling Stone, Runner's World, Science Magazine, Stern, TIME, Vogue.

 Danny has been recognized by American Photography, Magenta: Flash Forward, Px3, nominated for PDN's 30, the Nikon Emerging Talent Award, the Hearst Photojournalism Championship, College Photographer of the Year, the National Press Photographers Association, University of Florida’s Scholars Program, nominated for UNICEF Photo of the Year, and the Eddie Adams Workshop.